 Kent prevail in big-hitting battle

-Kent Spitfires secured victory by nine runs in in an entertaining Friends Life t20 encounter with Sussex Sharks at Canterbury.
+Kent Spitfires secured in in an entertaining Friends Life t20 encounter with Sussex Sharks at Canterbury.

 The visitors' challenge faded when Scott Styris was caught on the deep midwicket boundary from the fourth ball of the final over, having hit the previous two deliveries for four and six.